(or any dance/fitness/performing arts teacher for that matter!)

 How long has the teacher been dancing before she started teaching?
 How long has she been teaching for?
 I personally waited 6 years until I felt I was ready to teach (and now I've been teaching for...13 years!
 EEP!).
 Some people wait a year or less.
 Do they really have enough knowledge to be taking your money for it?
 I have seen some dancers become amazing bellydancers in as little as two years, however these girls usually have a very strong dance background in other styles, and study like crazy for those two years.
 If the teacher studied every day with top-of-the-industry teachers, then maybe two years is enough.
 If they studied for 10 years with some lady in the park, well, not so much.
 Look at their training.

 This extends to costuming, as shallow as it may sound.
-No matter if they're "designer", but a lingerie bra with a necklace sewn to it doesn't exactly scream "professional".
+No matter if they're expensive or "designer", but a lingerie bra with a necklace sewn to it doesn't exactly scream "professional".
 Pro cabaret costumes cost a few hundred dollars.
-If you put together an amazing tribal fusion costume, it will be similar, if not more (That antique Rajasthani jewelry adds up).
+If you put together an amazing fusion costume, it will be similar, if not more (That antique Rajasthani jewelry adds up).

 Of course, having lots of bling doesn't make you good.
 I've seen a couple "interesting" performers with rich husbands who love to buy them designer costumes.
 The key here is professionalism.
 The costume doesn't have to be expensive, but it should show respect for the dancer and the art form.